-- All graduate students are required to take the Proseminar (an introduction to literary research and theory).
+- Students are required to take the Proseminar (an introduction to research methodology and theory).

 - Courses taken to make up for deficiencies in German are not included in the minimum requirement.

-- A grade record showing more A’s than B’s, and no grade lower than B-.
-A grade of Incomplete must be converted into a letter grade before the end of the next registration period or it will become permanent, unless the student has successfully petitioned the GSAS Dean’s Office for an extension.
+- A grade record showing more As than Bs, and no grade lower than B-.
+A grade of Incomplete must be converted into a letter grade before the end of the next registration period or it will become permanent, unless the student has successfully petitioned the GSAS Office of the Dean for an extension.

-- At the beginning of the second semester of the first year, students may petition for credit for graduate work done elsewhere.
-Credit for no more than the equivalent of six Harvard graduate courses may be granted (24 credit units).
-Criteria for department approval of the petition (preceding GSAS approval) are: (1) The courses are graduate-level courses completed by the writing of a seminar-length paper and with an honors grade (documentation must be presented to the Director of Graduate Studies).
-(2) The preponderance of courses is in the field of German literary and cultural studies and otherwise very closely related to the field.
+- At the beginning of the second term of the first year, students may petition for credit for graduate work done elsewhere.
+Credit for no more than the equivalent of four Harvard graduate courses may be granted (16 credit units).
+Criteria for department approval of the petition (preceding GSAS approval) are: (1) The courses are graduate-level courses completed by the writing of a seminar-length paper and with an honors grade (documentation must be presented to the DGS).
+(2) The preponderance of courses is in the field of German studies or related to the field.

 Foreign Language Requirements

-This requirement can be fulfilled by passing French 16 (Reading Modern French), offered by Harvard’s Department of Romance Languages and Literatures, with a grade of A or A-, or through some other demonstration of sufficient proficiency, such as previous university-level course work, to be determined by the Director of Graduate Studies.
-In certain cases, another foreign language may be substituted for French, if it is appropriate for the student’s planned dissertation work.
+Students must demonstrate competence in another foreign language, preferably a language that will be essential for their course of study and dissertation project, before they can sit for their general examinations.
+This requirement can be fulfilled, for instance, by passing a reading course such as French 16 (Reading Modern French), offered by Harvard’s Department of Romance Languages and Literatures, with a grade of A or A-, or through an equivalent demonstration of proficiency, such as university-level course work, to be approved by the DGS.

-Students must acquire experience teaching the German language or, in keeping with the student’s program of study, another Germanic or Nordic language.
-The expectation is that the student will teach, at the very least, one full year of Beginning German or an appropriate Nordic language at Harvard.
-Germanic Philology 280 (Foreign Language Pedagogy), a four-credit course divided over two semesters, must normally be taken to accompany the first year of language teaching.
+Students will as a rule teach at least one full year of Beginning German.
+Germanic Philology 280 (Foreign Language Pedagogy), a four-credit course divided over two terms, must normally be taken to accompany the first year of language teaching.
 Germanic Philology 280 may be counted toward the required courses for the degree.

-After completing course work and meeting the language requirement, students must present themselves for the general examinations.
-Students entering the graduate program with a Master’s degree from elsewhere and who receive at least 16 course credit units for work done elsewhere (see above, under PhD course requirements) proceed to the general examinations in October or November of their third year (to be determined by the Director of Graduate Studies in consultation with department faculty).
+After completing coursework and meeting the language requirement, students must present themselves for the general examinations.
+Students entering the graduate program with a Master’s degree from elsewhere and who receive at least 16-course credit units for work done elsewhere (see above, under PhD course requirements) proceed to the general examinations in October or November of their third year (to be determined by the DGS in consultation with department faculty).
 Students not requesting or not receiving course credit of at least 16 units for work done elsewhere proceed to the general examinations in April of their third year.

-The general examinations committee must be constituted and the reading lists, approved by the committee, must be submitted to all committee members and to the Director of Graduate Studies no later than six months before the examinations.
-Students should consult with the Director of Graduate Studies well in advance of this deadline.
+The general examinations committee must be constituted and the reading lists, approved by the committee, must be submitted to all committee members and to the DGS no later than six months prior to the examinations.
+Students are encouraged to initiate discussion about their general examinations with the DGS well in advance of this deadline.

 A two-hour oral examination follows within two weeks of the first written examination.